ImpulseAdventure/GUIslice-Builder/README.md

 Some elements now require a slightly larger margin around them (ie. 1px) to accommodate a potential focus frame.
 For example, between a slider and the listbox.

+Added support for UTFT library using Target Platform "utft".
+Full native font support for fonts downloaded from [UTFT Fonts](http://www.rinkydinkelectronics.com/r_fonts.php).
+Simply download and drop them into GUIsliceBuilder/fonts/utft.
+The Builder ships with the UTFT DefaultFonts SmallFont, BigFont, and SevenSegNumFont installed.
+See User Guide section 5.7 Adding Fonts for more details.

 ### Bug Fixes for 0.17.0
 - Issue `#174` Crash when input non-ascii chars when you first didn't change to font that supports unicode.
 Note you still must select an appropiate font before enterring characters or they will appear as blanks.